HuangDerek/T-SIR/README.md

 ## [Mobility](https://github.com/HuangDerek/TSIR/tree/main/Mobility)

 This folder contains mobility reports for the 50 US states and  from 1/22/2020 to 2/14/2021 respectively.
+The data was extracted from the Google COVID-19 Community Mobility Reports.

 ### File Naming Convention
 State_Mobility.csv